 Results matter to Congress, the administration and the American public.
 The ability to demonstrate positive outcomes — and make government work more effectively — helps your agency build trust and secure resources.

 “Challenges to accountability include a lack of public trust, inconsistent or uncertain resources, and perceived bureaucratic incompetence.
-These challenges affect public servants’ ability to achieve positive outcomes for their agencies and the American people, which is why we address them in this class.” – G. Edward DeSeve, Executive in residence and class instructor, Brookings Executive Education
+These challenges affect public servants’ ability to achieve positive outcomes for their agencies and the American people, which is why we address them in this class.” – G. Edward DeSeve, Executive in residence and class instructor, WashU at Brookings

 OPM Competency: Accountability